MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/connect-google-apps-to-microsoft-cloud-app-security.md

 ---
 # required metadata

-title: Connect Google Apps to Cloud App Security for visibility and control over use | Microsoft Docs
+title: Connect G Suite to Cloud App Security for visibility and control over use | Microsoft Docs
-description: This topic provides information about how to connect your Google apps to Cloud App Security using the API connector.
+description: This topic provides information about how to connect your G Suite to Cloud App Security using the API connector.
 keywords:
 author: rkarlin
 ms.author: rkarlin
 manager: mbaldwin
-ms.date: 1/23/2017
+ms.date: 3/12/2017
 ms.topic: get-started-article
 ms.prod:
 ms.service: cloud-app-security